-Retail arbitrage may seem like such a big word, but the concept of products you can buy cheap and sell high is very easy to understand.
+Retail arbitrage may seem like a big word, but the concept of products you can buy cheap and sell high should be easy to understand.

-You purchase a product (either online or at a brick-and-mortar store), and then sell it at a higher price to be able to pocket the profit.
+Quite simply, you purchase a product, either online or at a physical store.
+You can then sell it at a higher price and keep the profit.

-Because of this, there’s a huge potential to succeed in a business model where you buy cheap and sell high.
-Of course, your success depends largely on the products you choose, the stores you work with, and the method you follow.
+Thus, there’s a huge potential to succeed in a business model where you buy cheap and sell high.
+Of course, your success depends largely on the products you choose, the stores where you source your products, and the method you follow.

 How to Get Started in Retail Arbitrage

-Retail arbitrage in 2018 is just as alive as it was when it first became huge on eBay more than a decade ago.
+Retail arbitrage is just as alive as it was when it first became huge on eBay more than a decade ago.

-People have been using this technique to build a real work-at-home business thanks to buying wholesale-priced items then flipping them with retail pricing.
+People have been using this technique to build a real, profitable home-based business, thanks to buying wholesale-priced items and then flipping them with retail pricing.
 It’s totally legit and effective, so what’s stopping you from getting started in retail arbitrage?

 - What products can I buy for cheap and resell for a higher price?